HyperNylium/Management_Panel/README.md

 4. Launch the `Updater.exe` file and go with the flow ;)

+## New with this update
+- Minor bugs and mistakes fixed<br><br>

+- New command for `Jarvis`.
+Saying "Lock workstation" will lock your computer (just like clicking `windows + L` keys but now included with jarvis)<br><br>

+- New error catching method on importing critical libraries<br><br>

+- You can now run/execute the app in whatever directory you want.<br><br>

+- Optimized `Management_Panel` and `MP_MINI` (some of you were saying that the program was launching in 3 seconds.
+Well, now it should launch anywere between 400ms - 1.5s)<br><br>

+- Full re-design of `MP_MINI` (Some text was to small and sometimes hard to read.
+So, i made things a bit bigger and easier to navigate)<br><br>

+- Added "help" command to `Jarvis` (Whenever you say "help", jarvis will show you all of his commands for 5 seconds then go back to take commands)<br><br>

+- Upgraded the "Jarvis play music" function.
+Should now scan for .mp3 (more format support coming soon) files in your music dir (C:\Users\[user]\Music) and list them one by one.<br><br>
+  For example:<br>
+    [1] Musicfile1.mp3<br>
+    [2] Musicfile2.mp3<br>
+    [3] Musicfile3.mp3<br><br>
+    All you need to do is type the number infront of the file name in the given input and wait for your song to launch.
+If `Jarvis` has any problems, he will let you know and return to taking commands shortly after that.<br><br>

 ## Things to keep in mind
 - The program will automatically detect your home directorys desktop location.
 For example:<br>`C:\Users\[user]\Desktop)`

-- You can now run/execute the app in whatever directory you want.

 - Please keep in mind that the `Updater.exe` is only for installing the required libraries and small updates.
 The updater gets updates to lol.
 So, i added a "Creators notes" section in the updater.
 If there is a update to the `Updater.exe` it self, no matter what it will tell you.

 - The `Updater.exe` file requests [administrator](https://www.digitalcitizen.life/run-as-admin-windows-11/#ftoc-heading-5) privileges to run.
 If you click "No" when prompted, the updater will terminate itself and not run.
 The reason for that is, if you are going to download/install the required python libraries they need to be installed onto your computers PATH.
-Or else the program will have errors such as, crashing, not even launching, not able to find required files and more.
+Or else the program will have errors such as, crashing, not even launching, not able to find required files and more.<br><br>

-- All of the apps (Management_Panel.py, Updater.exe, etc) will look for updates automatically.
-If your version is greater then the live/public version (which for now is 3.5.0), You'll be prompted that that verion isn't an authentic version and the app boot time will be delayed by 10 seconds so you can read the prompt.
-It will also show you the current verion on your PC and the current live/public version.
-If you do not touch the variable at the very top of the program called `CurrentAppVersion` you will not see this prompt at all.
-And if you do see it for some reason, download the project again from this Github page and it should go away (but once again, if you don't touch the `CurrentAppVersion` variable, you wont see this in the first place)

-> NEW!
-Go check out the beta program [Here](https://github.com/HyperNylium/Management_Panel_BETA)

 > You can change whatever you want but this is the most stable i have been able to make it.<br>But, if you do make a more better looking/stable version please send me a link to your work [Here](http://www.hypernylium.com/en-en/customer-support/) ;)